Claudia Sheinbaum: Domestic policy

 Sheinbaum continued her predecessor's practice of holding "mañaneras", regular press briefings in the morning.

 On 2 October 2024, the anniversary of the Tlatelolco massacre, Sheinbaum issued a decree acknowledging the State's responsibility for the killings.
 The decree included a public apology, which was delivered by Secretary of the Interior Rosa Icela Rodríguez.

 Sheinbaum at the 2025 Cry of Dolores at the National Palace, Mexico City, marking the first time the ceremony was led by a woman.

-Faced with what many described as a looming constitutional crisis, Sheinbaum rejected a Supreme Court proposal to strike down parts of the judicial reform bill passed by Andrés Manuel López Obrador, asserting that the judiciary has no authority to review constitutional amendments and signaling she would not comply with any adverse ruling.
+Faced with what many described as a looming constitutional crisis, Sheinbaum rejected a Supreme Court proposal to strike down parts of the judicial reform bill passed by López Obrador, asserting that the judiciary has no authority to review constitutional amendments and signaling she would not comply with any adverse ruling.
 She subsequently published a bill enshrining constitutional supremacy, which limited legal challenges to constitutional amendments strictly to procedural grounds.